StegVerse-Labs/continuity-vault-kit/README.md

 It contains structure, templates, and policies only.

-No personal data should be stored here.
+⚠️ No personal data should be stored within thie repository.

 ## Format Status